Skip to main content

 PacWave Site Observations

-There are two sites located at PacWave, aptly named PacWave North (PWN) and PacWave South (PWS).
-PWN is an autonomous test site located 2 nm offshore, has a water depth of 45-55 m, and is between 44.68 & 44.70 degrees North and 124.12 & 124.15 degrees West.
-PWS is a grid-connected test site located 6 nm offshore, has a water depth of 65-78 m, and is between 44.55 & 44.58 degrees North and 124.21 & 124.24 degrees West.
+The PacWave Site Observations submission contains raw and near-real-time meteorological and oceanic measurements at the PacWave wave energy test site.
+PacWave is an open-ocean testing facility operated by Oregon State University, located off the coast of Newport, Oregon.
+The test site is split into two areas, aptly named PacWave North (PWN) and PacWave South (PWS).
+PWN is an off-grid test site located 2 nm offshore with a water depth of 45-55 m, located between 44.68 & 44.70 degrees North and 124.12 & 124.15 degrees West.
+PWS is a grid-connected test site located 6 nm offshore with a water depth of 65-78 m, located between 44.55 & 44.58 degrees North and 124.21 & 124.24 degrees West.

 The FLOATr buoys provide meteorological measurements of wind speed and direction, air temperature and pressure, shortwave radiation (light).
 An onboard CTD (conductivity-temperature-depth) sensor (Seabird SBE 37-SM MicroCAT) provides measurements of water temperature, salinity, and dissolved oxygen.
 Down-looking ADCPs (RDI Workhorse 600 kHz) installed on the FLOATr buoys provide observations of water velocity.
-Buoys are named with a 3 digit number that increases for each deployment.

 Processed and Raw data can be accessed via the "PacWave Observation Data on AWS" resource below.
 For links to specific datasets see the "PacWave Data Structure Table" resource.